nramenta/flow/README.md

     1 + 1 = 2 and everything is OK again!

+Use `~` to join two or more scalars as string using a single space character:

+    {{ "Welcome," ~ user.name }}

-String output and concatenation coerce scalar values into strings.
+String output, concatenations and joins coerce scalar values into strings.

 ### Operator precedence